huggingface/blog/personal_copilot.md

 https://github.com/pacman100/blog/assets/13534540/f792b506-c31a-4f73-a321-3333902c3c52

-# Our data collection workflow
+## Data Collection Workflow

-Our expected dataset is conceptually simple.
-In the interest of convenience, we structured it like so:
+Our desired dataset is conceptually simple, we structured it like so:

 | | | |
 |---|---|---|